rdkcentral/firebolt-apis/requirements/specifications/general/rpc.md

 ## 3. Protocol
 Firebolt implmentations **MUST** support RPC using the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) protocol.

-The RPC interface of every Firebolt method **MUST** be defined via an [OpenRPC schema](https://spec.open-rpc.org).
+The RPC interface of every Firebolt method **MUST** be defined via an [OpenRPC document](https://spec.open-rpc.org).

-RPC method schemas **SHOULD** use the [Firebolt OpenRPC](https://github.com/rdkcentral/firebolt-openrpc/) Extensions to enable language-specific design patterns to be applied to similar APIs.
+RPC method definitions **SHOULD** use the [Firebolt OpenRPC](https://github.com/rdkcentral/firebolt-openrpc/) Extensions to enable language-specific design patterns to be applied to similar APIs.

 Firebolt implementations **MAY** support other RPC protocols in addition to JSON-RPC 2.0, as long as a compatible transport layer is provided so that apps do not have to be rewritten.